itkhanz/Cleanium/README.md

 * Use third party libraries with an abstract layer for easier maintenance

 ### Part 4 - When to use Static Methods - Pros and Cons - All you need to know

+**Refactoring**

+* use static methods when behavior of method is same for all threads.
+* scope of static methods is tied to class, it starts when JVM starts and end when your program finishes
+* static methods does not support inheritance and overriding
+* you can replace constructors with static methods to initialize classes
+* Create a factory class with static method to create driver
+*

 ### Part 5 - How to write clean method | Clean code techniques | Rules to follow before writing a method